jtushman/dict_digger/README.rst

 Digs into Dicts

-Useful syntax for digging into nested dictionaries, and removes the need to check if a key exists
+Useful syntax for digging into nested dictionaries, and removes the need to check if a key exists, or handling of

 Installation